-Children's establishments run (at some time in their history) by East Sussex County Council.
+Composite list of children's establishments run (at some time in their history) by East Sussex County Council.

 - St Nicholas Nursery, Beckworth

-- Hostel for Working Boys and Girls, 126 Dorset Road, Bexhill on Sea
+- Hostel for Working Boys and Girls, 126 Dorset Road, Bexhill-on-Sea

-- 38 Pankhurst Rise, Sidley, Bexhill on Sea
+- 38 Pankhurst Rise, Sidley, Bexhill-on-Sea

-- 39 Sutherland Avenue, Bexhill on Sea
+- 39 Sutherland Avenue, Bexhill-on-Sea

 - Mile Oak School, Mile Oak Road, Portslade, Brighton